Stocks vs ETFs for Beginners

 Common Mistakes Beginners Make With Stocks and ETFs

 ETFs diversify risk, but they do not make market losses disappear.
-A broad ETF can still decline during market downturns.

-Whether you choose stocks or ETFs, patience matters more than beginners usually think.
-Good results often come from staying consistent, not from making dramatic moves.
+Patience matters more than beginners usually think.
+Good results often come from staying consistent.

 The real beginner advantage is not brilliance.
 It is discipline.